 According to the U.S. Bureau of Labor Statistics, “sales occupations are projected to decline between 2018 and 2028,” a trend that is bound to make it more challenging for employers to hire sales associates.

 However, this prediction is just one of several reasons sales jobs are challenging to hire for.
 Other factors, such as technology changes, decreased appeal, and increased stigmatization also contribute to declining sales positions and qualified candidates.

+This explains why it can be so difficult to find and hire a high-performing salesperson – let alone a whole team of them.
 Fortunately, there are several steps sales managers can take to fill sales jobs faster with better candidates.

 Top 4 Reasons Sales Jobs Are So Hard to Fill in Today’s World

-The good news is that natural-born sellers are still out there; you just may need to change your traditional recruiting approach to get in front of them.
+Fortunately, natural-born sellers are still out there; you just may need to change your traditional recruiting approach to get in front of them.

 Here are a few tips to help you attract millennials who possess an innate ability to sell:

 - Know your audience and do your best to cater to their needs.
 For example, if you want to attract high-performing, tech-savvy millennials, you might consider offering a remote work program to entice them to work for you.
-Just make sure the adjustments you make to attract your ideal salespeople do not negatively affect your business in the longrun.
+Just make sure the adjustments you make to attract your ideal salespeople do not negatively affect your business in the long run.

 - Offer an attractive salary and commission structure.
 Many salespeople are motivated by money.
 So to convince them to work for you over another business, you need to make sure they are able to reach their income goals.
 While this may cost your company more money upfront, it will pay for itself in the form of better salespeople and increased revenue for your business.
 Millennials with a high Need for Achievement will be attracted to a tiered commission structure and see it as an enticing challenge to reach each new commission level.